cyberbotics/webots-doc/reference/utility-functions.md

 dBodyID head_pitch_body = dWebotsGetBodyFromDEF("BLUE_PLAYER_1.HeadYaw.HeadPitch");
 ```

-means that we are searching for a `Solid` node named "HeadPitch" inside a node
+means that we are searching for a [Solid](reference/solid.md#solid) node named
-named "HeadYaw", inside a node named "BLUE\_PLAYER\_1".
-Note that each dot (.)
+"HeadPitch" inside a node named "HeadYaw", inside a node named
-can be substituted by any number of named or unnamed nodes, so in other words it
+"BLUE\_PLAYER\_1".
+Note that each dot (.) can be substituted by any number of
-is not necessary to fully specify the path.
+named or unnamed nodes, so in other words it is not necessary to fully specify
+the path.

-This function returns NULL if there is no `Solid` (or derived) node with the
+This function returns NULL if there is no [Solid](reference/solid.md#solid) (or
-specified DEF name.
-It will also return NULL if the `physics` field of the
+derived) node with the specified DEF name.
+It will also return NULL if the
-`Solid` node is undefined (NULL) or if the `Solid` have been *merged* with an
+`physics` field of the [Solid](reference/solid.md#solid) node is undefined
+(NULL) or if the [Solid](reference/solid.md#solid) have been *merged* with an
 ancestor.
 Solid merging happens between rigidly linked solids with non NULL
-`physics` fields, see `Physics`'s "Implicit solid merging and joints" for more
+`physics` fields, see [Physics](reference/physics.md#physics)'s "Implicit solid
-details.
-This function searches the Scene Tree recursively, therefore it is
+merging and joints" for more details.
+This function searches the Scene Tree
-recommended to store the result rather than calling it at each step.
-It is
+recursively, therefore it is recommended to store the result rather than calling
-highly recommended to test for NULL returned values, because passing a NULL
+it at each step.
+It is highly recommended to test for NULL returned values,
-dBodyID to an ODE function is illegal and will crash the plugin and Webots.
+because passing a NULL dBodyID to an ODE function is illegal and will crash the
+plugin and Webots.

 ### dWebotsGetGeomFromDEF()

-This function looks for a `Solid` node with the specified name and returns the
+This function looks for a [Solid](reference/solid.md#solid) node with the
-corresponding dGeomID.
-A dGeomID is an ODE object that represents a geometrical
+specified name and returns the corresponding dGeomID.
+A dGeomID is an ODE object
-shape such as a sphere, a cylinder, a box, etc., or a coordinate system
+that represents a geometrical shape such as a sphere, a cylinder, a box, etc.,
-transformation.
-The dGeomID returned by Webots corresponds to the boundingObject
+or a coordinate system transformation.
+The dGeomID returned by Webots
-of the `Solid`.
-The dGeomID object can then be used with all the available ODE
+corresponds to the boundingObject of the [Solid](reference/solid.md#solid).
+The
+dGeomID object can then be used with all the available ODE `dGeom*()` functions
-`dGeom*()` functions (see ODE documentation).
+(see ODE documentation).
 The prototype of this function is:

 ```
 dGeomID dWebotsGetGeomFromDEF(const char *DEF);
 ```

-where DEF is the DEF name of the requested `Solid` node.
+where DEF is the DEF name of the requested [Solid](reference/solid.md#solid)
+node.

 It is possible to use dots (.) as scoping operator in the DEF parameter, see
 above.
-This function returns NULL if there is no `Solid` (or derived) node with
+This function returns NULL if there is no
-the specified DEF name.
-It will also return NULL if the `boundingObject` field
+[Solid](reference/solid.md#solid) (or derived) node with the specified DEF name.
+It will also return NULL if the `boundingObject` field of the
-of the `Solid` node is undefined (NULL).
-This function searches the Scene Tree
+[Solid](reference/solid.md#solid) node is undefined (NULL).
+This function
-recursively therefore it is recommended to store the result rather than calling
+searches the Scene Tree recursively therefore it is recommended to store the
-it at each step.
-It is highly recommended to test for NULL returned values,
+result rather than calling it at each step.
+It is highly recommended to test for
-because passing a NULL dGeomID to an ODE function is illegal and will crash the
+NULL returned values, because passing a NULL dGeomID to an ODE function is
-plugin and Webots.
+illegal and will crash the plugin and Webots.

 Using the returned dGeomID, it is also possible to obtain the corresponding
 dBodyID object using ODE's `dGeomGetBody()` function.
 This is an alternative to